2019 World Matchplay

 The 2019 Betfred World Matchplay was the 26th annual staging of the World Matchplay, organised by the Professional Darts Corporation.
 The tournament took place at the Winter Gardens, Blackpool, from 20–28 July 2019.

 Gary Anderson was the defending champion, after defeating Mensur Suljović 21–19 after extra time in the longest final in the tournament's history.
-However, he lost 11–8 to Mervyn King in the second round.
+However, he lost to Mervyn King 11–8 in the second round.

 Rob Cross won his first World Matchplay title with an 18–13 win over Michael Smith in the final.
 He also became just the fourth player in history to win both the PDC World Championship and the World Matchplay.

 Prize money

 The prize fund rose from £500,000 to £700,000, with the winner's earnings being up from £115,000 in 2018 to £150,000.

 Format

 In previous stagings of the event all games had to be won by two clear legs with no sudden-death legs.
-However, after consulting the host broadcaster Sky Sports in 2013, the PDC decided that games will now only proceed for a maximum of six extra legs before a tie-break leg is required.
-For example, in a first to 10 legs first round match, if the score reaches 12-12 then the 25th leg will be the decider.
+However, after consulting the host broadcaster Sky Sports in 2013, the PDC decided that games would now only proceed for a maximum of six extra legs before a tie-break leg is required.
+For example, in a first to 10 legs first round match, if the score reached 12-12 then the 25th leg would be the decider.